Hurricanes May Be Dangerous but Not Evil

 The word digital usually refers to something represented, processed, or communicated using discrete values rather than continuous signals.
 We know that digital systems encode information in binary (0/1) rather than analog waveforms.
 A digital clock displays exact numbers; an analog clock sweeps smoothly.
 Digital data is stored and transmitted as discrete units (bits and bytes), not continuous signals.

-But we often forget: symbols—the words of our languages—are also digital.
+But we often forget: signs and symbols—the words of our language—are also digital.
 They, too, compress complexity into discrete units.
-Human language is a digital system of signs, even when carried by analog sound waves.
+Thus human language is a digital system of signs, even when carried by analog sound waves.

-And here lies a crucial implication: there are no ultimate foundations or essences in language, no ground beneath our signs, even though we act as if there were.
+While this “feature” of language, i.e. the compression of the environment, is a necessary condition for communication, it implies that communication is loss-prone.
+Furthermore, there are no ultimate foundations or essences in language, no definite ground beneath our signs, even though we act as if there were.

 Programming seems to offer firmer ground.
 Classes, objects, and definitions feel well-formed, precise, and self-contained.
-We call this semantics.
+There is a clear separation between syntax and semantics.
 Yet even here, meaning is not given by the machine, because a machine destroys the reference horizon.
-In other words, machines do not recognize complexity because, for them, there are no more possible environmental references than those currently being actualized.
-A machine can understand something only in one way, and thus cannot understand it at all.
-Meaning arises because I, as a programmer, interpret and use the system.
+In other words, machines do not recognize complexity, because for them, there are no more possible environmental references than those currently being actualized.
+A machine can “understand” something only in one way, and thus cannot understand it at all.
+Meaning arises because I, as a programmer (psychic system), interpret and use the system.
 The code works or fails, delights or frustrates, earns money, sells goods, plays music, organizes life.
-Meaning is not in the code itself but in the observed effects it produces and the uses we make of it.
-Our interpretations are not unique.
-We have to select from this reference horizon.
-But even this meaning is mediated by natural language—so we are already outside the pure formal system and also limited by our cultural memory.
-The reference horizon is contingent but not random.
-When we listen to music, we anticipate the next tone based on what we have already heard.
-Similarily, the past gives us the structure to see the future, but it also conceals other ways to think and live.
+Meaning is not in the code itself but in the observed, expected and assumed effects it produces and the uses we make of it.

-Now step further outward into everyday life, and the ambiguity multiplies.
+Now step further outward into everyday life: the ambiguity multiplies.
 What does it mean to call someone a “mother”?
-There is no essence of “mother”.
+Is there an essence of “motherhood”?
+I would argue there is not.
 Instead, there is a shifting pattern of experiences: shelter, protection, food, conflict, laughter, school lessons, beginnings, and countless other associations.
 A mother is not a father, not a flower, not a lake—but a fluid constellation of relations and meanings.
 It is also a trace.
+But this does not imply arbitrariness.

 Outrage arises because different groups want their preferred vocabulary to dominate—for example, biological essentialists versus trans-inclusive definitions.
 In truth, the conflict is a clash of competing language games.
 Each side feels its way of speaking is under threat, which explains the emotional intensity.